 For distributed training options for deep learning, see Distributed training.

-Databricks recommends that you use the PyTorch included on Introduction to Databricks Runtime for Machine Learning.
-However, if you must use Databricks Runtime, PyTorch can be installed as a Databricks PyPI library.
+Databricks recommends that you use the PyTorch included in Databricks Runtime for Machine Learning.
+However, if you must use the standard Databricks Runtime, PyTorch can be installed as a Databricks PyPI library.
 The following example shows how to install PyTorch 1.5.0:

 On GPU clusters, install